-7.2 Metadatabases
+8.2 Metadatabases

 A metadatabase is required for each country to track data sets that are used by the ASCLME Project in support of the MEDA, as well as in the development of national data products.
-Most participating countries have one or more marine-related metadata portals already implemented.
+Most participating countries have one or more marine-related metadata portals already up and running.
 Regional discussion about the overlap and synergies between portals developed by UN agencies in the Western Indian Ocean is already underway, particularly with the Nairobi Convention Clearinghouse Mechanism and ODINAFRICA (IOC/UNESCO).

-Instead of developing a new, parallel system for the ASCLME Project, it is recommended that in each participating country, one of the existing discovery metadatabase systems already in place, be adopted as an interim measure (adopted as permanent if successful) for the ASCLME Project.
-This is on condition that the chosen system complies fully with published ISO and OGC standards, so that metadata portals are interoperable, irrespective of their operating systems and software.
+Instead of developing a new, system for the ASCLME Project, the countries recommended that one of the existing discovery metadatabase systems already in place, be adopted by each country for the ASCLME Project.
 The proposed national metadatabase, and requirements for support (if any) from the ASCLME Project should be drawn up in each National D&I plan (see section 9 below).
 While it is acknowledged that SWIOFP proposed to use MEDI (IODE/UNESCO) (SWIOFP 2003), SWIOFP is now using Geonetwork.
-National policy on Spatial Data Infrastructures (Makanga and Smit 2008) should also be taken into account.